axiomiety/axiomiety.github.io/writeups/cryptopals3.markdown

 Now trying this against `random.getstate`, we don't get anything matching at all.
 What gives?

-It turns out that Python's `seed` method users a different initialisation routine - as we can see from the states not matching *at all*.
+It turns out that Python's `seed` method uses a different initialisation routine - as we can see from the states not matching *at all*.
 To verify our implementation, we use `numpy` instead.
 And indeed after setting `numpy.random.seed`, `numpy.random.get_state` ends up matching our internal state.

 For those interested, there is a bit more colour to be found in the Python source code for the [random module]( http://svn.python.org/projects/python/branches/py3k/Lib/random.py) - but to get underneath it all we'd probably need to look at the code for the *actual* `_random` module.